mongerrr/mongerrr.github.io/_posts/2016-07-24-trials-name-board-printing.markdown

 The acetone chemically melts the layers together, which adds both strength and flexibility to the piece.
 Since it also dissolves ABS, it can also be used to smooth out the layer lines and give the piece more of a glossy look.

 There are still many more materials that can be 3D printed and if anyone has any comments they can give on other materials, I would be glad to hear them.
 I would like to get this board printed in polycarbonate in the future as well, and carbon fibre printing is intriguing if I ever find someone who could do it without it costing a fortune.
 When I try other materials, I will be sure to update this article.

+_Update- I have just gotten a print done in carbon fibre reinforced PLA with a layer height of 100 microns.
+See my new post [here](http://mongerrr.github.io/2016-08-23-trials-name-board-cf/)_

 **3D Printing Techniques**